Battle of Shanghai: Battles for Liujiahang and Gujiazhai (September 12 – October 2)

 As most of the Chinese units retreated to their designated locations, some Chinese units remained to provide cover.
-On September 25, 1937, the 461st regiment of the 77th division was attacked as it held onto its original position and suffered heavy casualties, forcing the regiment to retreat.
-As the Chinese units withdraw, the 18th, 34th, and 68th infantry regiments pursued them, occupying the abandoned positions while engaging with Chinese rear-guard units.
-On September 28, the 6th infantry regiment of the 3rd division and the 101st division joined the battle.
-The next day, the 9th division also participated in the attack on Liujiahang.
-On September 30, the 6th and 68th infantry regiments launched a massive assault against the 15th and 77th division at the Taipingqiao (太平橋) and Wanqiao (萬橋) positions, causing heavy casualties on the 77th division.
-The 19th infantry regiment of the 9th division also attacked at the same time as the 3rd division.
+On September 25, 1937, the 461st Regiment of the 77th Division was attacked as it held onto its original position and suffered heavy casualties, forcing the regiment to retreat.
+As the Chinese units withdraw, the 18th, 34th, and 68th Infantry Regiments pursued them, occupying the abandoned positions while engaging with Chinese rear-guard units.
+On September 28, the 6th Infantry Regiment of the 3rd Division and the 101st Division joined the battle.
+The next day, the 9th Division also participated in the attack on Liujiahang.
+On September 30, the 6th and 68th Infantry Regiments launched a massive assault against the 15th and 77th Divisions at the Taipingqiao (太平橋) and Wanqiao (萬橋) positions, causing heavy casualties on the 77th Division.
+The 19th Infantry Regiment of the 9th Division also attacked at the same time as the 3rd Division.
 In the evening of the same day, the Third Military Front ordered the troops at Liujiahang and surrounding locations to retreat to Chenjiahang (陳家行) and Guangfu (廣福) at the west bank of Wenzaobin (蘊藻濱).
-On October 1, Liujiahang was occupied by the 34th infantry regiment.
-The next day, the 8th and 16th divisions also retreated, and the Japanese army occupied Gujiazhai.
+On October 1, Liujiahang was occupied by the 34th Infantry Regiment.
+The next day, the 8th and 16th Divisions also retreated, and the Japanese army occupied Gujiazhai.

-The bloody battle had costed the Chinese army dearly in terms of manpower.
-The 159th and 160th divisions of the 66th corps alone suffered 7,113 casualties.
-The 15th division suffered more than three-fourths casualties and was reduced to nine companies.
-The 8th, 16th, and 57th divisions of the 69th corps and the 1st and 78th divisions of the 1st corps all suffered heavy casualties.
-Luo Lin (羅霖), the commander of the 77th division, was put under investigation for the retreat from Taipingqiao.
+The bloody battle had costed the Chinese Army dearly in terms of manpower.
+The 159th and 160th Divisions of the 66th Army alone suffered 7,113 casualties.
+The 15th Division suffered more than three-fourths casualties and was reduced to nine companies.
+The 8th, 16th, and 57th Divisions of the 69th Army and the 1st and 78th Divisions of the 1st Army all suffered heavy casualties.
+Luo Lin (羅霖), the commander of the 77th Division, was put under investigation for the retreat from Taipingqiao.
 Chen Cheng pointed out that the division had suffered more than 3,000 casualties defending the bridges and requested that the divisional commander be given a lighter punishment.
-On the other side, the Japanese 3rd division also suffered heavy casualties.
-It's 34th infantry regiment alone suffered approximately 1,300 casualties in the battle.
+On the other side, the Japanese 3rd Division also suffered heavy casualties.
+Its 34th Infantry Regiment alone suffered approximately 1,300 casualties in the battle.

-Throughout the course of the battle, the 1st, 78th, 32nd, and 159th divisions were temporarily withdrawn for rest or reorganization after suffering heavy casualties.
-The rest of the 66th corps, 15th division, and 77th division were also temporarily withdrawn for rest after the fall of Liujiahang.
-The 8th and 16th divisions were transferred to the Tangqiao-Lujiaqiao-Chenjiahang line and cooperated with a part of the Tax Police Corps to form a strong defensive barrier and resisted the Japanese 9th division for the next week.
-The 57th division was transferred to the Mengjiazhai (孟家宅) area.
+Throughout the course of the battle, the 1st, 78th, 32nd, and 159th Divisions were temporarily withdrawn for rest or reorganization after suffering heavy casualties.
+The rest of the 66th Army, 15th Division, and 77th Division were also temporarily withdrawn for rest after the fall of Liujiahang.
+The 8th and 16th Divisions were transferred to the Tangqiao-Lujiaqiao-Chenjiahang line and cooperated with a part of the Tax Police Corps to form a strong defensive barrier and resisted the Japanese 9th Division for the next week.
+The 57th Division was transferred to the Mengjiazhai (孟家宅) area.